 We are a family-crisis intervention community.
 Our mission is to empower, equip and educate families in crisis.

-The foundation serves the tri-city area of Pomona, Claremont, and La Verne, California with wellness and crisis-intervention programs designed to educate, equip, and empower families in overcoming the effects of major loss.
+We serve people of myriad circumstances, ages, faiths, and cultures, providing our participants with wellness and crisis-intervention programs that are designed to educate, equip, and empower to overcome the effects of major loss.